anitab-org/mentorship-android/docs/How-to-test-the-application.md

 ![apkInstall](https://user-images.githubusercontent.com/16835617/97575669-1db47a80-1a13-11eb-8074-bcac49ee59db.png)

-For manually testing in physical device tick the option here :
+For Testing on a physical device tick the option here :
 ![Screenshot of Unknown install option ](https://static.apkpure.com/www/static/imgs/unknown_sources.jpg)

 Now click the apk to install !